...

 Lago di Brais – Italian Dolomites

-Are the Dolomites suitable for families with children?
+Are the Dolomites Suitable for Families with Children?

-Where to stay in the Dolomites?
+Where to Stay in the Dolomites: Best Hotels

-Cortina d’Ampezzo
+Hotels in Cortina d’Ampezzo

-Ortisei
+Hotels in Ortisei

-What to watch out for when camping in the Dolomites
+What to Watch Out for When Camping in the Dolomites

 Tip: Learn how to choose a sleeping bag.

-1) Trek around Tre Cime di Lavadero
+1) Tre Cime di Lavaredo

 The most iconic trek in the Italian Alps is definitely Tre Cime di Lavadero or Drei Zinnen